nicohman/usb-main/README.md

 # usb-main
 A nodejs-based tool that can automatically update and burn linux install disks.

+## Installation

+You can easily install this by running `npm install usb-main -g`

 ## Available Distros
 Currently, there aren't many distos available, but pull requests to add distros are welcome.
 - Manjaro i3 Community Edition